VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 Currently there are three types of **row_type** implemented:

-* params: defines the run-time parameters of the system run (partially equivalent to the VCX_run)
+* params: defines the run-time parameters of the system run (partially equivalent to the VCxrun)
 * G: defines the NeuronGroup()s in the system
 * S: defines the Synapses() connecting the NeuronGroup()s in the system